joonhongpark11/poker_helper/README.md

 - 2024/06/15: Finished making functions for drawing hole cards for each player.
 Surprised by the quality of object orientied programming.

+- 2024/06/16: Working on choosing the player's action.
+I need to study more about actions like raise, call, bet.

 </details>

 # To-do List